Spam: irrelevant or inappropriate messages sent on the Internet to a large number of recipients.

 It’s something we all dread, as a consumer and as a sender.

-Across the board, we accept this definition, but a quick glance into anyone’s inbox will tell you that there are a lot of irrelevant or inappropriate messages sent that don’t fit that legal definition, but are still spam.
-Messages that are redundant, unfocused, “batch and blast” – they all don’t take experience of individuals into account.
+Across the board, we accept this definition, but a quick glance into anyone’s inbox will tell you that there are a lot of irrelevant or inappropriate messages sent that don’t fit that legal definition but are still spam.
+Messages that are redundant, unfocused, “batch and blast” – they all don’t take the experience of individuals into account.

 At Klaviyo, we believe that spam is anything you send that your recipient doesn’t care about.
 These other types of spam can be such a painful experience that it’s almost comical.